Skip to main content

 Q.) Are there different strengths of dilation drops?

 A.) Most definitely yes!
 We try to give the minimum strength dilation drop to get the desired pupil size.
-Since younger people have bigger pupils and are at lower risk for eye disease, they get the mildest drops which give the least side effects and are shortest lasting dilation.
-Older people have smaller pupils and are higher risk so need a more potent dilation drop.
+Since younger people have bigger pupils and are at lower risk for eye disease, they get the mildest drops which give the least side effects and the shortest lasting dilation.
+Older people have smaller pupils and are higher risk, so need a more potent dilation drop.

 A.) Depends on the strength of the drop!
 For general examinations, 2-4 hours for mild strength, 4 to 6 hours for medium strength drops.
 In cases of inflammation of the iris (iritis), much more potent drops must be used to relax the iris and let it heal.
 These drops are not used in office as they produce a dilation that will last for several days.